iptables -L Chain INPUT (policy ACCEPT) target prot opt source destination Chain FORWARD (policy ACCEPT) target prot opt source destination Chain OUTPUT (policy ACCEPT) target prot opt source destination

-Objectives: (1) Move SSHD to a non-obvious port on both your CentOS and Debian instances.
+Objectives: (1) Move SSHD to a non-obvious port on your Debian instance.
 (2) Configure your iptables firewall.
 (3) Install knockd and configure it to protect your SSHD.

 Configuring IP tables

 This is a bit more challenging.
-While your CentOS box most likely was installed with iptables configured and enabled, unless you have already set up a firewall on your Debian box, your Debian iptables rulesets are empty (you can see this with iptables -L -n.)
+Unless you have already set up a firewall on your Debian box, your Debian iptables rulesets are empty; you can see this with iptables -L -n, which for an empty machine will something like:

-The objective here is to set up your firewall so that it allows (1) pings to your Debian and CentOS instances and (2) connections to ports 80 and 443, but should generally forbid other TCP connections (we will take of your new sshd port in the next section with knockd.)
+The objective here is to set up your firewall so that it allows (1) pings to your Debian instance and (2) connections to ports 80 and 443 on your Debian machine, but should generally forbid other TCP connections (we will take of your new sshd port in the next section with knockd.)

 Now we want to set up special access to your sshd, which is now blocked by your firewalls.